bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 hugo new blog/first.md
 ```

 The new file is created in the folder {$content/blog}.
-It has a front-matter section with some parameter keys for meta-data.
-They contain auto-generated values, or placeholders, or are empty.[^1] The first lines of the front-matter look like
+It has a front matter section with some parameter keys for meta-data.
+They contain auto-generated values, or placeholders, or are empty.[^1] The first lines of the front matter look like

 ```yaml {class="left" linenos=true }
 ---